Equivariant Filter for Tightly Coupled LiDAR-Inertial Odometry: Mathematical Preliminaries and Notation

 In this article, the use of bold and non-bold letters for the same character represents two different meanings.
 Bold letters are generally used to denote matrices, while non-bold letters are typically used to represent elements in groups or manifolds.
+The proofs of this paper are all available in the supplementary material\cite{supp}.